okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/user-query/index.md

 > **Note:** For optimal performance, Okta recommends using a `search` parameter instead.
 See [Search users](#search-users).

 The filter query parameter only uses the equal (`eq`) operator of the standard Okta API filtering semantics.
 The `lastUpdated` property, however, can also implement the inequality operators greater than (`gt`), greater than or equal to (`ge`), less than (`lt`), and less than or equal to (`le`).
 For example, you can use these operators to filter users updated after or before a specific date and time.
-Multiple expressions can be combined using the logical operators `and` and `or`, as well as parentheses.
+You can combine multiple expressions using the logical operators `and` and `or`, as well as parentheses.
 See [List users with a filter](/docs/reference/api/users/#list-users-with-a-filter) for example expressions.

 The filter query parameter is case-sensitive and also supports the `limit` and `after` parameters, see [Limits and pagination](#limits-and-pagination).